Skip to main content

 Rate books and land tax assessments

-London Metropolitan Archives holds land tax assessment records and other related documents.
+The London Archives holds land tax assessment records and other related documents.
 A special extra tax assessment was made nationally in 1798-1800, and The National Archives holds records relating to this in the series IR 23.

 Selected London rate books from 1684 to 1907 are available via Ancestry Library Edition.